El Zorro, la espada y la rosa: Production

+Theme song

-Theme songSee also Amor Gitano Beyoncé and Alejandro Fernández performed Amor Gitano (Gypsy Love), a flamenco-pop track commissioned by Sony for the series.
+Beyoncé and Alejandro Fernández performed "Amor Gitano" ("Gypsy Love"), a flamenco-pop track commissioned by Sony for the series.
 According to the label's translation, Fernández sings, "I'm your gypsy, your pilgrim.
 I'm your thief, I'm going to love you even if they tear my heart out."
 Since Beyoncé does not speak Spanish, she sang the lyrics phonetically.
 The single hit number one on Spain's singles chart.

+International airings

-International airingsZorro averaged 635,000 core viewers during March 2007 on Telemundo.
+Zorro averaged 635,000 core viewers during March 2007 on Telemundo.
 The audience jumped 28 percent from February in the network's key demographic, Hispanic adults from age 18 to 49.
 Overall, the show has had Nielsen ratings of around 0.6, with a 1 share.
-The network considered expanding the serial's run, but decided against it.Zorro has been sold to broadcasters in 43 countries.
+The network considered expanding the serial's run, but decided against it.

+Zorro has been sold to broadcasters in 43 countries.
 Telemundo and Sony split the international rights, with Sony holding the rights for Latin America.
 On February 26, 2007, the show started airing in Colombia on Caracol TV.

 In Romania, Zorro debuted on Acasa TV on March 5, 2007.
 The pilot episode aired with hard English subtitles in the USA on Universal HD.
 It premiered in Argentina on March 26, 2007, on Telefé.

 In Spain, the telenovela aired on Antena 3TV weekdays at 16hrs from Monday 27 April 2007 where it achieved moderate success in the tough "second Primetime" afternoon slot.

 In Brazil, the telenovela debuted on May 28, 2007, at TV Record, dubbed in brazilian portuguese.

-In the Philippines, Zorro aired on ABS-CBN from September 10, 2007, to March 19, 2008, weekday afternoon at 3:30pm.
+In the Philippines, Zorro aired on ABS-CBN's Hapontastic line up from September 10, 2007 to March 19, 2008 replacing Inocente de ti and was replaced by El Cuerpo aired weekday afternoon at 3 pm (later moved to 3:30 pm).